brunsy/ha-watercare/README.md

 Your support is welcomed.

-- Implement logic around refreshing user tokens
+- fix/add labels for user integration config flow
+- add sensor for half hourly data
 - Support for watercare rates (they only give us the monthly billing info, so will probably need to be set-up manually)

 ## Acknowledgements